microprediction/timemachines/README.md

 - Think about the most important hyper-parameters and consider "warming up" the mapping (0,1)->hyper-params by testing on real data.
 There is a [tutorial](https://www.microprediction.com/python-3) on retrieving live data, or use the [real data](https://pypi.org/project/realdata/) package, if that's simpler.
 - The [comparison of hyper-parameter optimization packages](https://www.microprediction.com/blog/optimize) might also be helpful.

 If you are the maintainer of a time series package, we'd love your feedback and if you take the time to submit a PR here that incorporates your library, do yourself a favor and also enable "supporting" on your repo.
+Nothing here is put forward as *the right way* to write time series packages - more a way of exposing their functionality for comparisons.
+  If you are interested in design thoughts for time series maybe participate in this [thread](https://github.com/MaxBenChrist/awesome_time_series_in_python/issues/1).

 See also [FAQ](https://github.com/microprediction/timemachines/blob/main/FAQ.md)